getflywheel/create-local-addon/README.md

 The only required information you have to supply is **the product name** for your new add-on and **a name for the directory** where the files for your add-on will be placed.
 You can suppply both of these as command line arguments to the generator; if you do not give one or both in the command line, you will be prompted to supply them.

-By default, the generator will pull down a boilerplate add-on, set up this new add-on in your current directory, symlink the add-on into the Local add-ons directory, and enable to add-on within the Local application.
-You choose to skip each of these default steps by using flags:
+By default, the generator will pull down a basic boilerplate add-on, set up this new add-on in your current directory, symlink the add-on into the Local add-ons directory, and enable the add-on within the Local application.
+You choose to skip/tweak each of these default steps by using flags:

 * using `--place-directly` will place your new add-on directly into the Local add-ons directory (rather than your current directory).
 * using `--do-not-symlink` will not symlink your new add-on into the Local add-ons directory (automatically added if `--place-directly` is used).